 The project team was invited to the 2-day West Africa Cold Chain Summit to present the project and as well as to participate in a Q&A panel to collect feedback from organisations relevant to the in Nigeria and West Africa’s cold chain industry.
 The discussion with the audience during the panel discussion and the many connections created during these days were one of the most effective ways to gather opinions from the most prominent experts in the field.

 Data collection in Nigeria has commenced.
-Progress on the Your VCCA wp-content is underway, integrating the new understanding of the users’ needs, alongside the development of the data-science-based and mechanistic models required to generate intelligence and recommendations for farmers that use the software.
+Progress on the Your VCCA app is underway, integrating the new understanding of the users’ needs, alongside the development of the data-science-based and mechanistic models required to generate intelligence and recommendations for farmers that use the software.
 The pilot sites are being selected and set up, and a work plan is being set up with the key partners engaged in the project.

 The expansion of the project Your Virtual Cold Chain Assistant in Nigeria is commissioned by the Federal Ministry for Economic Cooperation and Development (BMZ) and is being carried out by BASE in partnership with Empa on behalf of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH.
-The project is the expansion of BASE and Empa’s efforts in India, which started in January, as part of the DataDotOrg Inclusive Growth and Recovery Challenge, piloted in partnership with The Rockefeller Foundation and the Mastercard Center for Inclusive Growth
+The project is the expansion of BASE and Empa’s efforts in India, which started in January, as part of the DataDotOrg Inclusive Growth and Recovery Challenge, piloted in partnership with The Rockefeller Foundation and the Mastercard Center for Inclusive Growth.

 For more information about the project, you can explore the project page on the BASE website or the project fact sheet.